A83 Rest and Be Thankful

 Stage 3 (Design and Assessment of Preferred Option)

-• Detailed assessment and definition of the preferred option is currently underway.
+- Detailed assessment and definition of the preferred option is now complete.

-• An Environmental Impact Assessment Report is being prepared, and the land required for the project is also being identified.
+- An Environmental Impact Assessment Report has been published, and the land required for the project has been identified.

 Statutory Process (Publication of Environmental Impact Assessment Report (EIAR) and Orders)